 The term “third culture kids” was coined in the 1960s by US sociologist Dr. Ruth Hill Useem.
 She first encountered this phenomenon when she researched North American children living in India.

-Third-culture kids spend many years outside of their home culture, but never quite adapt to their host culture, either.
-Caught between two cultures, third-culture kids form their very own.
-While growing up as third-culture kids may sound challenging, these children often benefit from their multicultural background.
+These kids spend many years outside of their home culture, but never quite adapt to their host culture, either.
+Caught between two cultures, they form their very own.
+While growing up as third culture kids may sound challenging, these children often benefit from their multicultural background.

-In general, third-culture kids often reach excellent academic results.
+In general, they often reach excellent academic results.
 About 90 percent of them have a university degree, while 40 percent pursue a postgraduate or doctoral degree.
-Their intercultural experience usually benefits third-culture kids and helps them to grow into successful academics and professionals.
+They usually benefit from their intercultural experience which helps them to grow into successful academics and professionals.

-Third-culture kids spent their educational years abroad in another country, absorbing its culture and customs and making them their own.
-At the same time, though, third-culture kids are perceived as foreigners in their host country.
+Third culture kids spent their educational years abroad in another country, absorbing its culture and customs and making them their own.
+At the same time, though, they are perceived as foreigners in their host country.
 They then form a third, “in-between”, culture where they feel more comfortable.

-Third-culture kids often get along best with those who experience the same cultural muddle.
-It usually depends on the personality of each child how they handle the situation, but also on the duration of their stay, their age and their parents’ attitude.
-Surprisingly, many third-culture kids deal with their nomadic, hybrid way of life very well.
+These children often get along best with those who experience the same cultural muddle.
+It usually depends on the personality of each child how they handle the situation, but also on the duration of their stay, their age, and their parents’ attitude.
+Surprisingly, many of them deal with their nomadic, hybrid way of life very well.

-Excellent communication and diplomatic skills are what many third-culture kids get out of their experience abroad.
-These skills help third-culture kids thrive later on, during their academic studies as well as their career.
+Excellent communication and diplomatic skills are what many third culture kids get out of their experience abroad.
+These skills help them thrive later on, during their academic studies as well as their career.
 “The only problem is that I caught the travel bug,” Ginny says and chuckles.
 “My degree course includes an obligatory year abroad, so I’m planning to go to Salamanca.
 Maybe I’ll end up on the far side of the world one day, just like my parents.”